 You’ll Get To Eat New Foods

 Eating poorly sure gets boring.
-It's just a bunch of pizza slices, hamburgers, and grilled cheeses.
-On the other hand, when you're whipping up home cooked meals, you'll learn to try new recipes, familiarize yourself with the grocery store, and even check out the farmer's market!
-Get your grocery list out and get started by choosing a recipe from our list of the 20 Best-Ever Recipes for Zero Belly.
+It’s just a bunch of pizza slices, hamburgers, and grilled cheeses.
+On the other hand, when you’re whipping up home-cooked meals, you’ll learn to try new recipes, familiarize yourself with the grocery store, and even check out the farmer’s market!
+Get your grocery list out and get started by choosing a recipe from our list of the zero belly recipes.

 You’ll Try New Activities